scoczy/scoczy.github.io/_projects/1_project.md

 ## My Contributions

 - Participated in the development of the over-actuated UAV platform
-- Contributed to the design and implementation of flight control algorithms
+- Contributed to the implementation of flight control algorithms
-- Implemented control algorithms within the PX4 autopilot framework
 - Conducted flight testing, parameter tuning, and system debugging

 ---